sujeet-pro/v3.sujeet.pro/data/posts/programming/js-length-of-a-string/index.md

 ---
 title: Length of a string
 description: >
-  What you see is not always what you get!.
+  What you see is not always what you get!
   The length of "👩‍👩‍👦‍👦🌦️🧘🏻‍♂️" is  21.
   Let us explore why is it 21 and how to get 3.
 publishedOn: 2023-03-20